arhadnane/diagramming-software-architecture/README.md

 %% - Each service manages its own database (database-per-service pattern).
 ```

-## How to use
+## Quick start

-- Open this repository with VS Code.
+1. Clone the repository and open it in VS Code.
-- Ensure you have the recommended extensions installed (see `.vscode/extensions.json`).
+2. Install the recommended extensions (VS Code will prompt from `.vscode/extensions.json`).
-- Open any `.md` file and preview Mermaid diagrams:
+3. Open any diagram file (under `diagrams/`) and press `Ctrl+Shift+V` to preview it.
+If you use the Mermaid extension, run the "Markdown: Open Preview to the Side" command for live updates.
-  - Right-click the editor → "Open Preview"
-  - Or use: Ctrl+Shift+V (Windows) for Markdown preview; some Mermaid previews may require the Mermaid extension's preview command.
+4. Tweak the Mermaid code and re-run the preview to iterate quickly.

+## Generate new diagrams with Copilot

+Prompts in `prompts/copilot-prompts.md` help Copilot produce consistent Mermaid diagrams.
+Copy a prompt, replace placeholders (architecture style, domain, constraints), and ask Copilot to expand it in a Markdown file.
+Each prompt enforces explicit component names, inline comments, and optional variants so the output matches the rest of this catalog.

 ## Structure